 - Address the risk associated with “teenage” environments and behaviors.

-- Improve the quality of life for teens and young adults with chronic diseases.
+- Improve the quality of life for teens and young adults.

 Areas of Research